DalbergDataInsights/spph-email-report/README.md

 Use your account name and password.
 Note!
 That if the new account is not outlook account, change the SMTP accordingly.
 Example: smtp-mail.outlook.com -> smtp.gmail.com for the gmail account.
+Note!
+You may need to allow access to less secure applications in your account settings if emails are distributed from the gmail account.

 ### HOW TO CHOOSE THE DATE <a name="third"></a>